 - The supervising faculty member must be able to contact an internship supervisor.

 - A minimum of 40 hours on-the-job is required per credit hour.
 For example, if a student worked eight hours/week (one full day/week or two full afternoons/week) for each of the 15 weeks of a semester, 120 hours of internship experience would thus be eligible for three credit hours.

-In addition, our department requires a term paper summarizing the experience and discussing one issue in depth, with relevant references.
+In addition, our department requires a journal to be kept by the intern and a term paper summarizing the experience and discussing one issue in depth, with relevant references.